kmadathil/sanskrit_parser/README.md

 # UNDER CONSTRUCTION (Please ping me if you wish to collaborate on this)
 # sanskrit_parser
-Parsers for Sanskrit / सम्स्कृतम्
+Parsers for Sanskrit / संस्कृतम्

 ## Current status:
 Things that can be run